 When comparing the Beach LT to the Sevylor Madison, the latter wins by miles in terms of versatility.
-However, when considering other folding kayak models this is not so cut and dry with folding kayaks putting up a good fight!
+However, when considering other folding kayak models this is not so cut and dry, with folding kayaks putting up a good fight!

 VERDICT: Inflatable kayaks provide more versatility for recreational paddlers.

 When paddled in the right conditions for the boat, folding kayaks are designed with high performance in mind.
-They’ll struggle to compete with regular kayaks in this department.
+Yes, they’ll struggle to compete with regular kayaks in this department.
 But compared with inflatable kayaks they win on performance, hands down.
 This is down to their superior design, streamlined shape and low weight.

 Inflatable kayaks tend to deal with windy conditions better than folding kayaks, mainly due to their higher weight and ability to load more into them.
-However, when it comes to speed and efficiency inflatable kayaks are a boat’s length behind their folding counterparts.
+However, when it comes to speed and efficiency, inflatable kayaks are a boat’s length behind their folding counterparts.